agersant/tiger/README.md

 - Generated texture atlas for use in-engine
 - Free and open-source with a permissive license

+⚠️ This project is under development.
+It is already usable and is generating spritesheets for [Project Crystal](https://github.com/agersant/crystal).
+However, you should come back in a few months if you are looking for a polished experience!

 # Getting Started

 ## Requirements